kjell/mcn-2020-git-haiku/index.md

-In the twilight rain
+In the sea-surf edge
-twin butterflies until, twice white
+sky-reflecting violets
-Cherry-blossoms
+from the kiri tree.